cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

 `libCppController` libraries (e.g. the `automobile library`, `DARwIn-OP library`, `youBot library`, etc.).

-The precompiled `C` libraries are released with their corresponding Visual Studio `.lib` files (the linker to the `.dll` file) to facilitate their integration into a Visual Studio project.
+The precompiled `C` libraries are released with their corresponding Visual Studio `.lib` file (the linker to the `.dll` file) to facilitate their integration into a Visual Studio project.
 They are located in the following directories (depending on their architecture):